The History of Alexandria's High Schools

 The new high school was named after former ACPS superintendent Thomas Chambliss Williams (mid-1930s - mid-1960s), a supporter of perpetuating segregation, and a man who did everything possible to slow down the process of integration in Alexandria.

-The story of Alexandria’s struggle to desegregate its schools is immortalized in the Disney movie, Remember the Titans (2000), about the high school's football team.
+The story of Alexandria’s struggle to desegregate its schools is immortalized in the Disney movie, Remember the Titans (2000), a film about the high school's 1971 football team.

 Alexandria City High School’s current building opened in 2008 on the same site as the original 1965 building.
 The gym was named after Gerry Bertier — a member of the Titans' 1971 state championship football team — who was paralyzed in a car crash.
 The basketball court was named in honor of Earl Lloyd, who attended Parker-Gray High School and was the first African-American to play in the NBA.
 The football stadium is named Parker-Gray Stadium in deference to the former pre-segregation high school.

 In 2020, ACPS launched the first phase of The Identity Project, a campaign to obtain community feedback on potentially changing the name of both T.C.
 Williams and Matthew Maury.
 On November 23, 2020, the School Board voted to rename both T.C.
 Williams High School and Matthew Maury Elementary School, consigning to history two individuals whose legacies have no place in ACPS.
 In June of 2021, the former T.C.
 Williams High School became Alexandria City High School and Matthew Maury Elementary School became Naomi L. Brooks Elementary School.